 Studies show citrus protects our cells against damage and inflammation, which means they can help prevent and fight diabetes, atherosclerosis, and even cancer.

-Citrus is also a great source of fiber, which helps support gut health, as well as managing your cholesterol, blood sugar, and weight.
-Plus, citrus delivers lots of other vitamins and nutrients, including potassium, folate, calcium, thiamin, niacin, vitamin B6, phosphorus, magnesium, copper, riboflavin and pantothenic acid.
+It’s also a great source of fiber, which helps support gut health, manage cholesterol, blood sugar, and weight.
+Plus, citrus delivers a slew of other vitamins and nutrients, like potassium, folate, calcium, thiamin, niacin, vitamin B6, phosphorus, magnesium, copper, riboflavin and pantothenic acid.

 Sumo Mandarin Oranges (aka Shiranui)

-Whether you call them Sumo, Shiranui, or Dekopan mandarins, these fruits are definitely worth talking about.
-They come from very patient growers—in fact it takes four years of nurturing before a Sumo citrus tree produces its fruit.
-But once it does, that fruit is a total knockout.
-Big, sweet, and seedless, the skin peels off as easily as a wrestler’s robe.
-Grab these winners while you can during Sumo orange season—they’ll be gone by spring.
+Whether you call them Sumo, Shiranui, or Dekopan mandarins, they come from very patient growers—in fact it takes four years before a Sumo citrus tree bears fruit.
+But then, the big, sweet, seedless fruit is a total knockout, with skin that peels off as easily as a wrestler’s robe.

 Go for the MeloGold Grapefruit